-

 6.3 How can that security be enforced?
 Can it be sold to a third party?
 Is it possible for a secured party to appoint receivers / liquidators and if so how and what are their powers?
 Can security be enforced directly without recourse to the courts and are private sales of security possible?
 Does it have to be sold by auction?

-Out of court proceedings are supervised by a public notary in the place where the mortgaged real estate is located.
-Once proceedings are initiated, payment to the debtor will be required.
-If payment is not made, the public notary will organise a public auction.
+Once the proceedings are initiated, payment to the debtor will be required.
+If payment is not made, the public notary will organise a public auction, which will end with the execution of a public deed of sale of the auctioned property to the highest bidder.

 6.4 Is the lender responsible for maintenance and insurance of the real estate after default until sale?